nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your application.

 1. On Windows and Mac, double-click the file to start the app.
+The application can also be started by running `java -jar FoodWhere.jar` in the terminal.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>